DOMjudge/domjudge/doc/manual/config-basic.rst

 Besides the name the most important configuration about a contest are the various time milestones.

-A contest can be selected for viewing after its *activation time*, but the scoreboard will only become visible to public and teams once the contest *starts*.
+A contest can be selected for viewing after its *activate time*, but the scoreboard will only become visible to public and teams once the contest *starts*.
 Thus no data such as problems and teams is revealed before then.

-When the contest *ends*, the scores will remain displayed until the *deactivation time* passes.
+When the contest *ends*, the scores will remain displayed until the *deactivate time* passes.

 DOMjudge has the option to 'freeze' the public and team scoreboards at some point during the contest.
 This means that scores are no longer